 Project: Fernglade Farm

-Posted by Chris McLeod about 5 years ago
+Posted by Chris McLeod over 5 years ago

 Hard times mould and shape the world.
 You can go to bed one night blissfully unaware of changes in the wind, only to then wake up the next morning and be confronted by an uncaring force moulding and shaping of your personal world.
 And I use that word “uncaring” in the most literal sense because change can be an impersonal force which sweeps you away from your comfort zone and into a world that looks like a very different world than the day before.
 I fear that uncaring ghost.